chekprateek/Depth-Anything-V2-ONNX-macOS-webcam/README.md

    ```

 ## Future Work
-- **Reduce Lag**: Work is ongoing to minimize latency when streaming video and performing monocular depth estimation (referred to as inferencing).
+- **Reduce Lag**: Work is ongoing to minimize latency when streaming video and performing monocular depth estimation (inferencing).
 - **C++ Integration**: Future plans include utilizing ONNX in C++ for enhanced performance and flexibility.